Big Brother VIP (Albanian TV series): Reception

 Albania's prime minister, Edi Rama, posted a video from Valbona with Fifi's song "Diell", which was composed inside the Big Brother VIP's house.
 This song became the most popular at the month of publishing.

 Big Brother VIP and Donald Veshaj were among the most searched words on Google for year 2021.

 As of 20 July 2022, the video where Donald Veshaj meets and kisses Bora Zemani, counts up to 2,600,000 views on YouTube.

 The video where Donald Veshaj kisses singer Beatrix Ramosaj, counts up to 1,500,000 views.

-Singer Beatrix Ramosaj was surprised and sent to watch her brother, singer Alban Ramosaj perform in "Festivali i Kenges", the episode reached 1,300,000 views on YouTube, and was considered the best and most emotional surprise in the first edition of Big Brother VIP Albania by fans.
+Singer Beatrix Ramosaj was surprised and sent to watch her brother, singer Alban Ramosaj perform in "Festivali i Këngës", the episode reached 1,300,000 views on YouTube, and was considered the best and most emotional surprise in the first edition of Big Brother VIP Albania by fans.

 Also, the episode where Fifi faints during the live show counts up to 1,350,000 views.

+The official music video of "Me ty", the first known song to be written and recorded inside the "house" of Big Brother VIP, received a million views on YouTube, 9 hours after its upload.